fh-seu/Sokoban-pathfinding/README.md

 # Sokoban-pathfinding

-A problem in Kattis OJ.
+Description of the problem refers to https://kth.kattis.com/problems/kth.ai.sokobanpathfinding.